 – 20th pick: Scott Burrell (Charlotte Hornets)

-- Burrell managed an 8 year NBA career which ended with a 4 game stint with the Hornets in 2000/01.
+Burrell managed an eight-year NBA career which ended with a four-game stint with the Hornets in 2000/01.
 After that, he played in the NBDL, China, the Philippines, the CBA, Spain and Japan, where he last played in the 2005-06 season.
 Burrell then went to work as an assistant for the Colorado 14ers (now defunct) of the D-League, and has spent the last three years as an assistant coach at Quinnipiac University in Connecticut alongside former UConn assistant Tom Moore.
 Quinnipiac play in the Northeast Conference.
 I had to look that up.

 – 21st pick: James Robinson (Portland)

-- Robinson played in 205 games over his first three seasons for the Blazers before being traded to Minnesota as a part of the deal for J.R.
+Robinson played in 205 games over his first three seasons for the Blazers before being traded to Minnesota as a part of the deal for J.R.
 Rider, spending a year there.
 He then signed with the Clippers for two seasons, but was released in March 1999, partway through year two.
-Robinson signed two ten day contracts with the Timberwolves to end that season, and then spent the 1999-00 season with Olympiakos in Greece.
-He returned to the NBA in October 2000 signing a training camp contract with the Sonics, and although he did not make the team, this led to two ten day contracts with the Magic in January 2001.
-There followed a season in Russia, a season in Italy and then one more season in Russia, before a six week stint with the Las Vegas Rattlers of the ABA that ended in December 2004.
-That was Robinson's last stop.
+Robinson signed two ten-day contracts with the Timberwolves to end that season, and then spent the 1999-00 season with Olympiacos in Greece.
+He returned to the NBA in October 2000 signing a training camp contract with the Sonics, and although he did not make the team, this led to two ten-day contracts with the Magic in January 2001.
+There followed a season in Russia, a season in Italy and then one more season in Russia, before a six-week stint with the Las Vegas Rattlers of the ABA that ended in December 2004.
+That was Robinson’s last stop.

 In retirement, Robinson has one of the most awesome mixes of career choices the world has ever known.
 He’s the CEO of a Casino/Indoor Waterpark Resort in Mississippi that doesn’t quite exist yet, owns a record label called Da Dirty South Records, and he also owns a women’s lingerie shop in Las Vegas.
 How fantastic is that trio?